Seddryck/Expressif/docs/_docs/numeric-functions.md

 Returns the argument number multiplied by the parameter value.

 ###### Parameter
-* value: The value to be multiplied by the argument value
+* value: The value to be multiplied by the argument value.

 ##### nth-root
 ###### Overview